Polly Share A Cracker? Parrots Can Practice Acts Of Kindness, Study Finds

 "This was really surprising that they did this so spontaneously and so readily," says Désirée Brucks, a biologist at ETH Zürich in Switzerland who is interested in the evolution of altruism.

-Children as young as 1 seem highly motived to help others, and scientists used to think this kind of prosocial behavior was uniquely human.
+Children as young as 1 seem highly motivated to help others, and scientists used to think this kind of prosocial behavior was uniquely human.
 More recent research has explored "helping" behavior in other species, everything from nonhuman primates to rats and bats.

 To see whether intelligent birds might help out a feathered pal, Brucks and Auguste von Bayern of the Max Planck Institute for Ornithology in Germany tested African grey parrots.
 They used parrots that had previously been trained to understand that specific tokens, in the form of small metal rings, could be traded for a food treat through an exchange window.

 In their experiment, this exchange window was covered up and closed on one bird's cage, making it impossible for that bird to trade.
-The bird had a pile of tokens in its cage, but no way to use them.
+The bird had a pile of tokens in its cage but no way to use them.
 Meanwhile, its neighbor in an adjacent cage had an open exchange window — but no tokens for food.

-After sizing up the situation, the token-rich bird would help out its pal, by passing tokens through an opening between the two bird enclosures.
-And the bird shared even though it didn't partake of the walnut payoff.
+After sizing up the situation, the token-rich bird would help out its pal by passing tokens through an opening between the two bird enclosures.
+And the bird shared even though it didn't partake in the walnut payoff.

-"The African greys gave the token beak-to-beak with their partner," says Brucks.
+"The African greys gave the token beak-to-beak with their partner," Brucks says.
 "It was not just one token.
 Many of them transferred all 10 tokens, one after the other, always watching how their partner got the food for it, whereas they themselves did not get anything."

-Later, scientists reversed birds' roles, so see if the recipient of this generosity would pay back those favors.
+Later, scientists reversed birds' roles to see if the recipient of this generosity would pay back those favors.
 And the birds did.

 "In the very first trial, they could not have known that the roles would be reversed afterward," says Brucks, who notes that the parrots seemed to have an intrinsic desire to help out their partner.
 The eight birds tested all knew each other and lived in the same social group.